DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateCellValue.md

 A cell's custom value.

 ---
 Unlike data columns bound to a [data field](/api-reference/_hidden/GridBaseColumn/dataField.md '{basewidgetpath}/Configuration/columns/#dataField'), unbound columns display custom values returned from the **calculateCellValue** function.
-It is called each time a new row is rendered.
+The component executes this function multiple times for each record: when records are rendered, when users sort or filter them, and when summaries are computed.
+To avoid errors and enhance the UI component performance, make sure that properties of the **rowData** object used in calculation exist and keep calculations inside this function as simple as possible.

 In the following code, the **calculateCellValue** function is used to create an unbound column that displays a calculated sales amount.
 Data objects contain the `Price` and `UnitsSold` fields used in the calculation: